-- (2) In addition to the parties' concern with respect to sexual harassment in the employment context, the parties also recognize the potential for this form of illegal discrimination against students.
+(2) In addition to the parties' concern with respect to sexual harassment in the employment context, the parties also recognize the potential for this form of illegal discrimination against students.
 Relationships between employees and students, even if consensual, may become exploitative, and especially so when a student's academic work, residential life, or athletic endeavors are determined, supervised or evaluated by the employee and are prohibited (see Section 5.3).
-These relationships may also involve a conflict of interest (see Article 19). - (c) Investigation of Charges of Discrimination.
-Charges of discrimination, including those filed by employees against students alleging unwelcome sexual advances, requests for sexual favors, or other verbal or physical conduct of a sexual nature that constitutes sexual harassment, shall be promptly reviewed/investigated according to established University procedures of the Office of Equal Opportunity Programs.
-No employee reviewed/investigated under such procedures shall be disciplined until such review is complete and a finding of discrimination has been issued.
+These relationships may also involve a conflict of interest (see Article 19). (c) Investigation of Charges of Discrimination.
+Charges of discrimination, including those filed by employees against students alleging unwelcome sexual advances, requests for sexual favors, or other verbal or physical conduct of a sexual nature that constitutes sexual harassment, shall be promptly reviewed/investigated according to University Regulation 5.010 and established University procedures of the Office of Equity, Inclusion and Compliance.
+No employee reviewed/investigated under such procedures shall be disciplined until such review is complete and a finding of a violation of the Regulation has been issued.

-If after the completion of the review/investigation, any finding of discrimination is made, a record of the complete findings will be placed in the employee's evaluation file.
-If no finding of discrimination on any charge or complaint is made, no record of the charge or complaint will be placed in the employee's evaluation file unless the employee requests in writing that a record of the complete review/investigation be placed in the evaluation file.
+If after the completion of the review/investigation, any finding of a regulation violation is made, a record of the complete findings will be placed in the employee's evaluation file.
+If no finding of a violation is made, no record of the charge or complaint will be placed in the employee's evaluation file unless the employee requests in writing that a record of the complete review/investigation be placed in the evaluation file.